Doctor of Education

 Present evidence of sustained and significant intellectual inquiry in the form of extensive legal research of the applicable education laws and regulations, both federal and state, and as a result of that research apply solutions to a specific educational problem.

-Applied project – The student will propose, plan, and execute an applied project that applies the knowledge and skills acquired in coursework to a project of interest, making an original contribution to the field of education.
+- Capstone project – The student will propose, plan, and execute a capstone project that applies the knowledge and skills acquired in coursework to a project of interest, making an original contribution to the field of education.

-Applied project defense – The student will present an oral or written applied project defense to the members of his or her Instructional Team, demonstrating the merit of the project itself as well as proficiency in the necessary communication skills.
+- Capstone project defense – The student will present an oral or written capstone project defense to the members of his or her Instructional Team, demonstrating the merit of the project itself as well as proficiency in the necessary communication skills.

 Program of Study